The World of Suzie Wong (film): Awards and nominations

 Nancy Kwan was nominated for the Golden Globe Award for Best Actress – Motion Picture Drama but lost to Greer Garson in Sunrise at Campobello.
 George Duning was nominated for the Golden Globe Award for Best Original Score but lost to Dimitri Tiomkin for The Alamo.

-DVD release
+Home media

 The film was released on Region 1 DVD on June 29, 2004.
 It is in anamorphic widescreen format with an audio track and subtitles in English.